trailofbits/algo/.github/ISSUE_TEMPLATE.md

 ### Cloud Provider (where do you deploy Algo to)
 <!---
-If you deploy to a cloud provider specify the provider here.
+If you deploy to existing Ubuntu server, run the command `uname -a` on the server and put the output below If you deploy to a cloud provider specify the provider here
 --->

 ```